Close

 7. Acrocyanosis

-While most skin conditions cause red colour patches or discolouration, acrocyanosis is one that leads to a bluish tinge to appear on the skin.
-Mostly seen in babies in the first couple of days after birth, the condition is normal and is a result of the circulatory system of the child coming to terms with the increased demand.
-As the vessels dilate, the discolouration starts fading away.
+While most skin conditions cause red colour patches or discolouration, acrocyanosis leads to a bluish tinge appearing on the skin.
+Mostly seen in babies in the first couple of days after birth, the condition is normal and results from the child’s circulatory system coming to terms with the increased demand.
+As the vessels dilate, the discolouration starts fading away (9).

 Symptoms